 The house has downsides.
 This is not a place for those who like privacy.
 Being so open inside, you can't, say, listen to music in the living room and have someone sleeping in the bedroom.
 The house has so many lights and so many light switches that I find myself going up and down the stairs searching for the switch that controls that last light left on before going to bed.

-But the biggest problem is the house seems to be unheated2.
-I figure the in-floor heat --- first floor only --- isn't up to the task.
-The interior spaces, the single-pane glass walls and skylights that run the length of the house, and the gaps around the exterior doors, all is too much for the heating system.
+But the biggest problem is the house seems to be unheated3.
+I figure the in-floor heat, first floor only, isn't up to the task.
+The house design and construction --- large interior spaces, single-pane glass walls and skylights that run the length of the house, gaps around the exterior doors --- don't match its abilities.
 Outside it's just above freezing, inside we are wearing long johns, winter coats, and wool hats.

 But it sure is pretty.

-1Calzada de la Presa has several other names: Chorro, Barranca, Murllo, and Nuez.
+2Calzada de la Presa changes its name almost block by block, to Chorro, Barranca, Murllo, and Nuez.

 A cold morning in San Miguel, it is 0° (32F) outside and 13° (57F) in la casita.
 Hoping for some sunshine.
 In the meantime we are heading out to look for a cafe that has some heat